mrkhanaman/AWS-Solution-Architect-Associate-SAA-C03-PRATICE-PROJECTS/README.md

 # AWS-Solution-Architect-Associate-SAA-C03-PRATICE-PROJECTS
+Practicing projects before exam.
 Professionals can explore the wide range of AWS offerings through AWS Projects.
 In addition, they can help you develop and enhance your web development, hosting, design, and deployment skills.
 You can get a better understanding of AWS by checking out open-source projects.

+Follwoing are the collection of open-source projects as part of my learning path for exam.

 # Beginners Level:
 ## 1. Windows/Linux Virtual Machine - Deployment